 This step is for them who have already planted the bamboo plant but now they are growing without any arrangement.

 To arrange the stalks properly and make it look beautiful you can tie them together with a wire or ribbon.

 You can use a colorful ribbon to do that.
-People usually use the golden ribbon to tie the green stalks.
+People usually use a golden ribbon to tie the green stalks.

 10. Trimming while necessary:

-With proper care and maintenance bamboo plant grows very quickly.
+With proper care and maintenance, the bamboo plant grows very quickly.
 Within a year it can grow up to 10 inches.
-But I have seen that most of the people prefer to keep a short sized plant in their homes.
+But I have seen that most of the people prefer to keep a short-sized plant in their homes.

 You can also use those cutout stalks for planting again.
 Though trimming process needs extreme care as wrong trimming can result into delayed growth of the plant.

 Overall everyone will easily agree that a bamboo plant needs minimum care but adds a special charm to their in-house beauty.